9 Scientific Reasons Why Baby Teeth Are Weird As Hell

 Much like the children who have them, baby teeth are tiny, delicate, and undeniably weird.
-Otherwise known as primary teeth, kids sell them to an imaginary fairy, parents store them in sentimental boxes, and creeps make money off of them online.
-But that’s just the tip of the canine when it comes to how odd baby teeth truly are and the science, from teething to adulthood, gets stranger from there.
-But perhaps the most important thing baby teeth have in common with kids is that well-intended moms and dads can screw them up very easily.
-Here’s what you need to know.
+Otherwise known as primary teeth, kids sell baby teeth to an imaginary fairy and parents store them in sentimental boxes.
+But that’s just the tip of the canine when it comes to how odd baby teeth truly are — and the science, from teething to adulthood, gets stranger from there.
+But perhaps the most important thing baby teeth have in common with kids is that well-intended parents can screw them up very easily.

 Baby Teeth Grow in the Womb